core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

    item </pubsub/topics/3>
 ~~~~~~~~~~~

-### Getting Topics by Properties
+### Getting Topics by Properties {#topic-get-properties}

 A client can filter a collection of topics by submitting the
-   representation of a topic filter (see Section 3.2.2) in a FETCH
+representation of a topic filter (see Section {{filter-query-representation}}) in a FETCH
 request to the topic collection URI.

 On success, the server returns a 2.05 (Content) response with a
 representation of a list of topics in the collection (see
-   Section 3.2.1) that match the filter.
+Section {{topic-list-representation}}) that match the filter.

 Example:
 ~~~~~~~~~~~
 => 0.05 FETCH
    Uri-Path: pubsub